5 Easy Steps to Be More Productive (And Work Smarter Instead of Harder)

 Another study suggested that performance begins to degrade after 16 hours awake, and 21 hours awake was equivalent to a blood alcohol content of .08 percent, which is the blood alcohol limit for drunk driving in Canada, the U.S., and the U.K.

-You don’t have to be a rocket scientist to realize the importance of getting 8 hours of sleep daily.
+You don’t have to be a rocket scientist to realise the importance of getting 8 hours of sleep daily.

 Instead of helping to get more work done, insufficient rest leads to health problems and a lower mood throughout the day.
 Being constantly tired impairs our ability to think clearly and results in the opposite of productive work.